 Mumbai is a city like no other.
-Sure, everywhere is unique, but there is something about the visceral experience of this city that gets under your skin like no other.
+Sure, everywhere is unique and there are so many places to visit in India, but there is something about the visceral experience of this city that gets under your skin like no other.
 It’s also a place that polarizes opinion.
 It would be a boring world if we all liked the same thing, but you are never likely to meet anyone who is indifferent about Mumbai.

 For all its negatives in terms of the traffic, the lack of infrastructure, the questionable sanitation and the heart-wrenching poverty you will see on the streets, however, the vast majority of visitors find themselves with an affection for this city that is hard to define and impossible to shake.
 Visit once, and your life will be changed for the better.
 Here’s how you can at least be partially prepared for the experience ahead.